You are currently viewing Best Cloudways Alternatives to Consider in 2026 (Tested, Compared, and Ranked)

 • Best for agencies and resellers: GridPane, ScalaHosting, and SiteGround offer white-label tools, multi-tenant management, and enterprise-grade Google Cloud performance.

-If you need a quick recommendation: choose Hostinger for affordability, Kinsta for premium WordPress, xCloud for maximum savings with full control, and GridPane for agency operations.
+A quick recommendation: pick Hostinger for affordability, Kinsta for premium WordPress, xCloud for maximum savings with full control, and GridPane for agency operations.

 Why People Are Searching for Cloudways Alternatives in 2026

-Yet the same platform that once felt like a shortcut now feels like a toll booth.
-After DigitalOcean acquired Cloudways in 2022 for $350 million, three structural issues have steadily eroded user trust.
+The platform that once felt like a shortcut now feels like a toll booth.
+After DigitalOcean acquired Cloudways in 2022, three structural issues have eroded user trust.

 1. The Markup Problem

 Cloudways adds a substantial premium on top of base infrastructure pricing.
-Independent 2026 analyses consistently show:
+Independent 2026 analyses show:

 • A DigitalOcean droplet that costs $6/month directly runs $14/month on Cloudways (a roughly 133% markup).